Elon senior heads to NYC as finalist for PRWeek’s Outstanding Student of the Year award

 The strategic communications major was named one of two national finalists for PRWeek’s Outstanding Student of the Year award competition, which attracts undergraduate students studying public relations from across the country.
 Hobbs’ recent honor comes on the heels of her top-five finish in the PR trade magazine’s 2017 contest.

 Overall, Elon students have had a remarkable run in the PRWeek student competition, with four top-five finishers in the past three years.
 In fact, Elon students accounted for two of the top five finalists in this year’s contest, with Kelly Valerio ’20, a strategic communications and business management double major, also earning a nomination.
 The other three 2018 nominees hail from Alabama, Maryland and Southern California, respectively.

-As part of her selection as a finalist, Hobbs has been invited to – and plans to attend – the 2018 PRWeek Awards Dinner and Presentation in New York City on March 15.
+As part of her selection as a finalist, Hobbs was invited to – and attended – the 2018 PRWeek Awards Dinner and Presentation in New York City on March 15.
 According to Visiting Associate Professor John Doorley, the ceremony hosts what many consider “the industry’s most prestigious awards.”